rdlauer/articles/blues/geofencing/geofencing.md

 	    print("*****" + msg + "*****")
 	    sleep(0.5)

-Continuing forward, when GPS is active we are ready to set our first geofence!
-We set the geofence AND continue tracking our location with the `track_location` and `set_geofence` functions:
+Continuing forward, when GPS is active we are ready to start tracking our location with the `track_location` function:

 	def track_location(lat, lon):
-	    """ if gps is active and location has changed significantly, create a note in notehub """ set_geofence(lat, lon)
-	    loc_changed = False
+	    """ if gps is active and location has changed, create a note in notehub """ loc_changed = False

 	    while not loc_changed: